-As we can see in the image, epicotyl is the region above the cotyledons in the axis of growing seedling, whereas hypocotyl is the region below the cotyledons and above the roots.
+As we could see in the image, epicotyl is the region above the cotyledons, i.e. in the axis of growing seedling.
+In contrast, the hypocotyl is the region below the cotyledons and above the roots.

 It is the first and the most crucial step for a dormant or dry seed.
-During the imbibition stage, a dry seed absorbs water that results in swelling.
-By the absorption of water, the dry seed gets rehydrated and softens the seed coat.
-Further, the swelling ruptures the soft or moistened testa as a result of which radicle comes out of the seed as a “Primary root”.
+During the imbibition stage, dry seeds absorb water that results in swelling.
+After absorbing water, the dry seeds get rehydrated, and the seed coat softens.
+Further, the swelling ruptures the soft or moistened testa, due to which a radicle comes out of the seed as a “Primary root”.

-Protein, carbohydrates and fats are the usual respiratory substrates of a seed, which on oxidation releases energy in the form of ATP and carbon dioxide by the breakage of the C-C bond.
+Cellular respiration in seeds involves the oxidation of the respiratory substrates to release energy.
+Proteins, carbohydrates and fats are the usual respiratory substrates of a seed, which on oxidation releases energy (ATP)and carbon dioxide after breaking the C-C bonds.

 The outer aleurone layer of an endosperm produces hydrolysing enzymes via the assistance of gibberellic acid.
-Hydrolysing enzymes like amylases, proteases etc. helps in the metabolization of reserve food.
-A seed assimilates the reserve food materials like stored starch, proteins or fats by harnessing the energy released during the respiration.
+Hydrolysing enzymes like amylases, proteases etc., helps in the metabolization of reserve food.
+Seeds assimilate the reserve food materials like stored starch, proteins or fats by harnessing the energy released during cellular respiration.

 The hydrolysing enzymes convert the insoluble organic matter into a soluble form and organic food into an elementary form.
-The simpler food is then transported to the growing epicotyl, hypocotyl, radicle, plumule via cotyledons.
+Then, the simpler food is transported to the growing epicotyl, hypocotyl, radicle, plumule via cotyledons.

 Development of the Embryo Axis into Seedling

-A seedling grows from an embryo axis, after food translocation from the endosperm wall to the different parts.
+A seedling grows from an embryo axis after food translocation from the endosperm wall to the different parts.
 This stage makes the cells of an embryo metabolically active.
-Then the cells of embryo undergo rapid cell divisions, expansion and form a seedling.
+As a result, the embryo cells undergo rapid cell divisions, expansion and eventually form a seedling.

-After 2-3 days, we will see the germinated seeds in the beaker-A, not in B. The experiment proves that air is necessary for the seed germination.
-Oxygen helps in the seed respiration and provides the energy source for the metabolism of complex biomolecules.
+After 2-3 days, you could see the germinated seeds only in beaker-B. The experiment proves that air is necessary for seed germination.
+Oxygen helps in seed respiration and provides the energy source for the metabolism of complex biomolecules.

-In beaker-A, add some ice cubes along with few gram seeds and keep it in a box.
-Then take beaker-B and add few gram seeds into the water at room temperature.
-After 2-3 days, germination of the seed occurs in the beaker-B that place at room temperature.
+Add a few gram seeds in beaker-A, and keep it in a box containing some ice cubes.
+Then, add few gram seeds over the wet cotton wool in beaker B and keep it at room temperature.
+After 2-3 days, you could observe the germinated seeds in beaker-B placed at room temperature.

-Therefore, components like water, air and temperature are necessary for the seed germination.
-There is an experiment named “Three bean experiment” which proves the importance or requirement of oxygen, water and temperature for the germination of seed.
-This experiment makes the use of three-bean seeds:
+Hence, it is proved that components like water, air and temperature are necessary for seed germination.
+An experiment named the “Three bean experiment” also demonstrates the necessity of oxygen, water, and temperature for seed germination.
+This experiment makes the use of 3 bean seeds:

 - One grain sets inside the water.

-- The second seed sets partially in the water.
+- A second seed sets partially in the water.

 Allow the seeds to germinate and wait up to 2-3 days.
-This experiment proves that the seed that is partially in water will germinate as it gets air, light and water at the same time.
+This experiment proves that a seed partially dipped in the water will germinate as it gets air, light and water at the same time.